What do all the pictures below have in common?

 Close-ups are good but most of my nice travel iPhone pics are because it was taken at a distance.
 For example, above, you can see the picture of the Washington Monument, I took that by standing at the steps of the Lincoln Memorial from an 18 minute walk.
 I managed to capture the whole monument, the moon, and the Reflecting Pool.
 Just don’t be a fool and stand in the middle of a road where cars are constantly passing by to take a picture.

-Take a couple risks.
+Take a couple risks (but not too much of a risk).
 Just be aware of your surroundings and ALWAYS avoid dangerous situations.

 You saw that picture above with me posing as a silhouette from the sunset?
 I actually told my sister to carry my not-in-a-waterproof-case iPhone into the ocean (not too close from the shoreline either), capturing the essence of the smooth waves and myself being in the center.
 I don’t recommend you bring your iPhone (unless you have the waterproof phone case) when there are heavy waves or in deeper levels of the ocean.
 It’s also important, if you want someone to take a picture of you, make sure it’s someone you trust and is more likely to not be clumsy.